Romain-Thomas-Shef/STON/docs/source/dev_notes.rst

 .. note::

-   If you want to edit the documentation, you will need to install ``sphinx`` and ``sphinx-rtd-theme``.
+   If you want to edit the documentation AND see the changed locally on your laptop, you will need to install ``sphinx`` and ``sphinx-rtd-theme``.

-All the documentation is written in **docs/**.
+All the documentation is written in **docs/sources**.
 To edit it you need to go to source and edit the file you want to modify.
 Everything is written in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ markup language.

 Once modified, go to **docs/** and run ``make clean && make html`` in the terminal.
 This will erase the previous version and create a new version of the documentation with your modifications.